-3738 Oak Lawn Avenue Dallas, TX 75219 Attn: Investor Relations Telephone: (214) 981-0795 Susser Holdings Corporation

-4525 Ayers Street Corpus Christi, TX 78415 Attn: Investor Relations Telephone: (361) 884-2463
+Energy Transfer Partners, L.P.
+3738 Oak Lawn Avenue Dallas, TX 75219 Attn: Investor Relations Telephone: (214) 981-0795 Susser Holdings Corporation 4525 Ayers Street Corpus Christi, TX 78415 Attn: Investor Relations Telephone: (361) 884-2463

-Susser's stockholders requesting documents should do so by four business days prior to the election deadline to receive them before the election deadline.
+Susser's stockholders requesting documents should do so by August 22, 2014 to receive them before the Susser special meeting and by four business days prior to the election deadline to receive them before the election deadline.
 You will not be charged for any of these documents that you request.
 If you request any document incorporated by reference into this document from ETP, ETP will mail them to you by first class mail, or another equally prompt means, within one business day after it receives your request.